 - Winter term: last business day in February

 - Summer term: last business day in June

-The government of Ontario has allocated funds to create a bursary fund for Aboriginal postsecondary education students through the Ministry’s Access and Opportunities Strategy.
-This bursary will provide direct support to Aboriginal students with financial need to attend postsecondary studies.
+The government of Ontario has allocated funds to create a bursary fund for Indigenous postsecondary education students through the Ministry’s Access and Opportunities Strategy.
+This bursary will provide direct support to Indigenous students with financial need to attend postsecondary studies.

 - You must be considered an Ontario resident (resident of Ontario, minimum of 12 months prior to your first day of study at Georgian College).